 - Solid colors.
-This choice can last five or more years, and the darker the stain the longer it will hold its color because the sun doesn’t go through them as quickly.
+This choice can last 5+ years, and the darker the stain the longer it will hold its color because the sun doesn’t go through them as quickly.

 Once you have chosen the finish you will be using, choose between oil-base or water-base stains.
 Oil-based products are best for harsh conditions but water-based products resist mildew, offer better color retention and dry quicker.

 Apply the stain you have chosen with a roller, brush, sprayer or pad.
 Again, the choice is yours.
 Rollers are the easiest for large areas, whereas a sprayer can cover a large area quickly and can also get those hard to reach crevices.
 If the stain drips, smooth it with a pad or brush to avoid spotting.

 Allow the stain to dry at least 48 hours before walking and putting the furniture back on it.
 Make sure to check the bottom of your shoes or feet before walking back into your home in case the deck wasn’t fully dry.

 If you keep up with the minimal deck maintenance like regular sweeping, hosing it off to remove dirt and debris, and refinishing the wood every year or two; your deck will be attractive, friendly and ready to entertain when you need it.

 Here are some related articles:

 Save this article to: